p-lr/TrekMe/Readme.md

 runs in the background.
 It continues even if TrekMe is stopped or paused.
 An indicator reports back the status of the location service.
 A panel shows the list of recordings.

-From there, when selecting a track, there are three buttons at the bottom which enable you to :
+From there, when selecting a track, four buttons at the bottom-left enable you to :

-* Rename it,
+* Rename the track,
-* Import it into an existing map (press the import button at the bottom of the list, then choose the map),
+* Import the track into an existing map (press the import button at the bottom of the list, then choose the map),
-* Share it,
+* Share the gpx file (using e.g email),
 * Show the elevation profile